 Learning from REDD+ safeguards and VPA approaches in Vietnam

-Vietnam is developing a national REDD+ safeguards framework, based on a comprehensive gap analysis of relevant national policies, laws and regulations.
-Vietnam is also reviewing its definition of legal timber and timber products, in the context of FLEGT VPA negotiations.
+Vietnam developed a national REDD+ safeguards framework, based on a comprehensive gap analysis of relevant national policies, laws and regulations.
+Vietnam also reviewed its definition of legal timber and timber products, in the context of FLEGT VPA negotiations.

-Political complexities and other factors can make it difficult for the processes to develop REDD+ safeguards and define VPA legality to inform each other directly.
+Political complexities and other factors made it difficult for the processes to develop REDD+ safeguards and define VPA legality to inform each other directly.
 However, the two processes are similar.
-Each can therefore provide useful lessons for the other, such as lessons about the multistakeholder mechanisms for negotiation and implementation, communication and capacity building of civil society.
+Each therefore provided useful lessons for the other, such as lessons about the multistakeholder mechanisms for negotiation and implementation, communication and capacity building of civil society.

 For more information, see 'Publication on safeguards roadmap for Vietnam's national REDD+ action programme'.